Passionate Teachers + Advanced Curriculum. This Is Fullstack.

-By the time you graduate from Software Engineering Immersive, you will have four projects in your software engineering portfolio — including three web applications and a Tech Talk.
-All of your code will be on Github, which will be impressive to future employers.
+By the time you graduate from Software Engineering Immersive, you’ll have four projects in your software engineering portfolio, including three web applications and a Tech Talk.
+All your code will be on Github, which will be impressive to future employers.
 If you want some inspiration, check out some recent student projects below.

-You will get a full classroom experience with your classmates and instructors, through a mix of live lectures, workshops and team projects.
+You’ll get a full classroom experience with your classmates and instructors, through a mix of live lectures, workshops, and team projects.
 No two days are the same, but here is an example of what a typical day looks like:

 Review session (optional)